Narsinhs/node-ts-boilerplate-mongo-typegoose/README.md

 Dependencies are managed through `package.json`.

 # Enviroment-Setup
-Update the constraint provided in .env file.
+Update the constraint provided in .env file